lpassosjr/work-at-olist-front/README.md

 npm test
 ```

+> After the test ended you can watch the test video in  `./cypress/videos/functions.spec.js`

 ## Api Reference

 To serve this application it was created an API in Python with Flask library.
 This API is instantiated in Heroku and can be accessed through the URL [https://python-olist-api.herokuapp.com/signup](https://python-olist-api.herokuapp.com/signup).